 This brings us to content marketing.
-If you’re at all familiar with our blogs (you can subscribe on the right), you’ll know that content marketing has seen a rapid rise in popularity amongst businesses.
+If you’re at all familiar with our blogs, you’ll know that content marketing has seen a rapid rise in popularity amongst businesses.
 You’ll also know that this is because content marketing works.

 So, to help you kick off 2016 with a bang and take your content marketing to the next level, we’ve outlined the must-know content marketing trends you can expect to see in 2016.

 An unfortunate byproduct of content marketing’s popularity is the “me too” strategy adopted by many brands and content creators.
 What we’re referring to here is poorly researched and repurposed content, which is then repurposed by others.
 When rinsed and repeated on an industrial scale, this presents a problem: a deluge of crap content that isn’t worth consuming.